bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Charisma (General) Advanced Skill Trick*

-When you are afflicted by the charmed, frightened, or incapacitated conditions at the beginning of your turn due to an effect that caused a Wisdom saving throw, you can spend 2 STA to ignore the effects of those conditions until the end of your turn.
+When you are afflicted by the charmed, frightened, or incapacitated conditions at the beginning of your turn due to an effect that caused a Wisdom saving throw, you can ignore the effects of those conditions until the end of your turn.
+Once you use this ability a number of times equal to your Charisma modifier (minimum once), you cannot do so again until you finish a long rest.

 #### People Whisperer